CptPirx/detaviz/README.md

   window: 100
 Continue?
 (Y/n) # Tyoe Y and press enter to commence model training
 ```
+This will run the model with the default flags as configured in the guild.yml file.

-To run a model with grid search of certain attributes, run the previous command with additional flags:
+To run a model with grid search of certain attributes, or change the flags without changing the default values, run the previous command with additional options:
 ```bash
 anomaly_simulation/Zoo> guild -H <path> run ResNet:train window=[100,200,500]
 You are about to run ResNet:train as a batch (3 trials)